Quiet. Too quiet.

 The curved stairway ended in a locked door requiring a blue key.
 The heroes had to backtrack.
 A flight of stairs led up to the corner tower, connected by a long gallery to the second tower on the other side of the fort.
 Hi, pink gorillas, meet Doomguy.
 Bye, pink gorillas.

-There were barred windows in the outside wall, dead imps lying below them.
+There were barred windows in the outside wall, dead spiky apes lying below them.
 When did her companion manage to shoot them?
 The middle part of the gallery was open, forming that balcony above the main gate, painted with gatling zombie innards.

 Then, another door.
-It wasn't opening, either jammed or barred from the other side.
+It lifted opened a crack then jammed.
 There was no getting into the left tower this way.

 Shantae offered to sneak along the walls but there was an elevator platform, taking up almost the entire width of the hallway, and Doomguy wanted to check where it went.
 He pushed a button, the floor lowered revealing an empty hall with long tables full of tankards and roasted meat, chairs lining them haphazardly.